MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 #### Withholding changes for Colorado

+- Flat tax rate of 4.55 for all filing status
+- For Filing Status of MAR, the Personal Exemption amount is \$8,000 per exemption entered (unchanged from 2020)
+- For Filing Status of SINGLE, the Personal Exemption amount is \$4,000 per exemption entered (unchanged from 2020)

 #### Withholding changes for Illinois

+The Dependent Exemptions is \$2,375

 #### Withholding changes for Michigan

+The Personal Exemption changed from \$4750 to \$4900 for Filing Status NA

 #### Withholding changes for Missouri